-Three, practical theology has a relationship to other theological disciplines which is 'lateral' rather than 'linear.'
-Practical theology, by Campbell's methodology, is not in a linear fashion following a canon of relevance as he describes it, one is it connected to some type of orthodoxy.
-My methodology and approach is somewhat different than Campbell's.
-I agree that practical and empirical findings need to be objective in order to constructively critique theological systems, including Reformed theology in regard to theodicy and related issues.
-I reason that if the theoretical, theological work in regard to theodicy is logically and reasonably
+Three, practical theology has a relationship to other theological disciplines which is 'lateral' rather than 'linear.'335 Practical theology, by Campbell's methodology, is not in a linear fashion following a canon of relevance as he describes it,336 nor is it connected to some type of orthodoxy.337 My methodology and approach is somewhat different than Campbell's.338 I agree that practical and empirical findings need to be objective in order to constructively critique theological systems, including Reformed theology in regard to theodicy and related issues.
+I reason that if the theoretical, theological work in regard to theodicy is logically and reasonably done, it can contain truth.
+As practical and empirical theology can also contain truth,339 these types of theological approaches may at times follow, in a linear manner,340 theoretical theology,